 This yellow lightsaber she made for herself seems to symbolize the balance she has found between the dark and the light side of the Force.
 Kind of like the purple lightsaber.
 She is not the next Luke or the next Anakin, she is just Rey.
 Which may fit the description of a Jedi Sentinel, but that's just guesswork.
 You are free to find your own answers.

-An orange lightsaber is an extremely rare blade color in the Star Wars canon, only appearing in the Star Wars Jedi: Fallen Order (2019) video game.
-For now, the color has been revealed as a pre-order incentive for the game, so there's no story on it yet.
-In the Expanded Universe, orange lightsabers are primarily represented in the Old Republic era.
+An orange lightsaber is an extremely rare blade color in Star Wars canon, appearing only in the video game Star Wars Jedi: Fallen Order (2019).
+For now, the color has been revealed as an incentive to pre-order the game, so there's no story on it yet.
+Cal Kestis's lightsaber is customizable and can feature even more colors.
+In the Expanded Universe, orange lightsabers are mainly represented in the Old Republic era.
 Mandalorian knights use orange sabers in the comic book series Star Wars: Knights of the Old Republic: War (2012).

 Founded and led by former Jedi Council member Dorjander Kace, the Mandalorian Knights are a group of rogue Jedi who sabotage the Republic's war efforts during the Mandalorian Wars.
 Theories have since emerged, but none have ever been confirmed.

 For example, it has been speculated that orange lightsabers belonged only to Jedi who were sworn not to use their weapons unless absolutely necessary, and perhaps that is why they were never seen in the movies.
 Another theory is that they are the result of the partial healing of a red kyber crystal, which leaves a scarlet trail behind.